 1. Trapping Ignores the Attractants

 Once you start trapping, it will never end.
-Because trappers continually ignore the attractant, they will never resolve your wildlife conflict.
-You will find yourself calling a local trapper again and again and again, spending thousands of dollars in an endless cycle.
-Effective, long-term wildlife control focuses entirely on removing the attractant or removing access to the attractant and employing the appropriate eviction and exclusion measures.
+Because trappers continually ignore the attractant, they never resolve your wildlife conflict.
+You will find yourself calling a local trapper again and again and again, spending thousands of dollars a year in an endless cycle.
+Effective, long-term wildlife control focuses entirely on removing the attractant and/or removing access to the attractant and employing appropriate eviction and exclusion measures.

 2. Trapping Destroys Families and Orphans Babies